Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: IREMAN Algorithm

 \subsection{Swarm Dynamics}

 Rather than explicitly simulating fluid dynamics with momentum, we use gradient descent on an energy manifold to drive drones toward low-energy configurations.
 This replicates the desired fluid-like behaviors more efficiently in both computation and motion.
-The total potential energy for drone $D_i$ is given by:
+The total potential energy for drone $D_i$ is given by {the following, where $\TH \cdot h^\mathcal{T}(\vect{x}_i)$ represents the potential due to the task space potential field geometry, $\mathcal{M}$ represents the attraction between drones, and $P$ represents elastic repulsion between drones when closer than $q_i + q_j$:}